sherrymax/aps-examples/activiti-trigger-message-boundary-event/readme.md

 #### The project contains all the components required to trigger a boundary message event using REST calls

+### Use-Case / Requirement
+A serial approval pipeline process with two-levels.
+The tasks approved by first-level approver should route to task-list of second-level approver (Manager).
+The first-level approver should also have the capability to revert/recall the submitted tasks.
+Thus recalled tasks should be closed/moved out from second-level approver's (Manager) task-list and requeued back to first-level approver's inbox, without any loss of data.

 ### Prerequisites to run this demo end-2-end